GDSC-RTU/resume-builder/README.md

 ## Discussions

 We are using Github discussions to facilitate communication bewtween the organization and the contributors.
-You can post all your suggestions/queries there or alternatively you can write a mail to the mentor (Shubham Gautam)[https://github.com/ishubham21] at ishubham2101@gmail.com
+You can post all your suggestions/queries there or alternatively you can write a mail to the mentor Shubham Gautam (@ishubham21) at ishubham2101@gmail.com